chrisgrizzly/font_teller/index.md

 ## Discussion
 ### Impact

 The best outcome of this project would be a spin-off app that can recognize selected typefaces accurately from a scanned document or hand-drawn characters.
-This would help many people who wants to recreate digital versions of scanned documents while the format needs to be preserved, or when they want to indentify the hand-drawn characters to the closest matching standard fonts.
+This would help many people who wants to recreate digital versions of scanned documents while the format needs to be preserved, or when they want to identify the hand-drawn characters to the closest matching standard fonts.
 We expect this program to find its use in publication and design industries.

 ### Next Steps

-The project will lay solid fundation for future works.
+The project will lay solid foundation for future works.
 Some clear extensions that can be implemented are:

 - Expanding to more typefaces;

-- Adapting into plug-ins for exsiting softwares, such as Adobe Acrobat;
+- Adapting into plug-ins for existing softwares, such as Adobe Acrobat;

 - Adding detections of other aspects of fonts, such as color, size, highlight, bold, italic, and underscore.